 In contrast, selective harvesting is a method where only certain trees are harvested, based on size, species, and condition.
 Selective harvesting is a sustainable process that promotes the growth of your woodlot by:

-• Aiding natural regeneration.
+- Aiding natural regeneration.
 By removing mature trees from the canopy, younger trees get the resources they need to grow and develop.
+Learn more about thinning in forestry.

 At Buskirk Lumber, we use selective harvesting for forest management.